nanarojas/Image-Comparison-Tool-Adris/README.md

 :heavy_check_mark: The folder :file_folder: **/images** contains sample images :framed_picture: , that can be used a test images to test the tool.

-:heavy_check_mark: **Create your Input CSV file:** Check the real path of the images to compare, and create a csv file with 2 columns: image1 and image2, please keep this header exactly as it is, just update the images path based on the the examples you will find  [*images_to_compare.csv*](images_to_compare.csv ) and *imagestocompare.csv*) and update the CSV file.
+:heavy_check_mark: **Create your Input CSV file:** Check the real path of the images to compare, and create a csv file with 2 columns: image1 and image2, please keep this header exactly as it is, just update the images path based on the the examples csv files your will find in this repository  [*images_to_compare.csv*](images_to_compare.csv ) and [*imagestocompare.csv*](imagestocompare.csv) and update the CSV file.

 <img src="howinputCSVshouldlook.PNG" width="450" >